Lee Bollinger

-Lee Carroll Bollinger (born April 30, 1946) is an American lawyer and educator who is serving as the 19th and current president of Columbia University, where he is also the Seth Low Professor of the University and a faculty member of Columbia Law School.
-Formerly the president of the University of Michigan, he is a noted legal scholar of the First Amendment and freedom of speech.
-He was at the center of two notable United States Supreme Court cases regarding the use of affirmative action in admissions processes.
+Lee Carroll Bollinger (born April 30, 1946) is an American attorney and educator who served as the 19th president of Columbia University from 2002 to 2023, as the 12th president of the University of Michigan from 1996 to 2002, and as 14th dean of the University of Michigan Law School from 1987 to 1994.

-In July 2010, Bollinger was appointed chair of the Federal Reserve Bank of New York board of directors for 2011.
-Previously, he had served as deputy chair.
-In 2004, he was elected to the American Philosophical Society.
+Bollinger is currently the Seth Low Professor and a faculty member at Columbia Law School.
+He is a legal scholar of the First Amendment and freedom of speech.
+While serving as President of the University of Michigan, he was at the center of two notable United States Supreme Court cases regarding the use of affirmative action in admissions processes.
+He also served as chair of the Federal Reserve Bank of New York board of directors in 2011, and was a member of the board from 2006 to 2012.